paolosalvatori/durable-functions-blob-openai-cosmosdb/README.md

 @description('Specifies whether backup and restore are enabled through the virtual network.') param vnetBackupRestoreEnabled bool = true

+@description('Specifies the name of the input container.')
+@minLength(3)
+param storageInputContainerName string = 'input'

 @description('Specifies the name for the Azure Storage Account resource.') param storageAccountName string